 Gold coins, however, are minted in specific types, such as Gold Sovereigns and Gold Britannias and in limited numbers, usually with a single issue each year.
 There are also different categories of coin for each issue, such as Proof and Uncirculated.

 All these variations confer rarity on certain coins, and that in turn increases their value.
-It also adds to their appeal; some gold coin collectors (known as numismatists – there is a Royal Numismatic Society in the UK) do it as much for their interest in a particular type and issue of coin, as they do for the monetary value.
+It also adds to their appeal; some gold coin collectors (known as numismatists) do it as much for their interest in a particular type and issue of coin, as they do for the monetary value.
 Incidentally, we are a full member of the BNTA - The British Numismatic Trade Association.

 You might consider the variations in value of gold coins as a risk; at least a gold bar has its weight and purity engraved on it.
 However, the trend in gold coin values is always most likely to be upwards, and rarity will accelerate that trend.
 A gold bar is a straightforward gold investment, whereas a gold coin that can also be valued for its rarity and cultural history.